Francis Dhanis

-Francis Ernest Joseph Marie Dhanis (11 March 1861 – 13 November 1909) was a Belgian colonial civil servant and soldier noted for his service for the Congo Free State during the Congo Arab War and Batetela Rebellion.
+Baron Francis Ernest Joseph Marie Dhanis (11 March 1861 – 13 November 1909) was a Belgian colonial civil servant and soldier noted for his service for the Congo Free State during the Congo Arab War and Batetela Rebellion.

 Early life and career

 Dhanis was born in London in 1861.
 His father was a Belgian merchant and his mother was an Irish woman named Brigitte Maher.
 He spent the first fourteen years of his life at Greenock, where he received his early education.
 After completing his education at the Royal Military Academy in Brussels, he entered the Belgian army, joining the Regiment of Grenadiers, in which he eventually rose to the rank of Major.

 Congo Free State

-As soon as he reached the rank of Lieutenant he volunteered for service in the Congo Free State of King Leopold II of Belgium, and in 1887 he went out for a first term.
+As soon as he reached the rank of Lieutenant, he volunteered for service in the Congo Free State of King Leopold II of Belgium, and in 1887 he went out for a first term.
 He did so well in founding new stations north of the Congo that, when the government decided to put an end to the Arab domination on the Upper Congo, he was selected to command the chief expedition sent against the slave traders in the 'Congo Arab war'.

 The Congo Arab war began in April 1892, and it was not brought to a successful conclusion until January 1894.
 The story of this war was narrated in detail by Sidney Langford Hinde, who took part in it, in his book The Fall of the Congo Arabs.
 The principal achievements of the campaign were the capture in succession of the three Arab strongholds at Nyangwe, Kasongo and Kabambari.
-For his services Dhanis was awarded the title of baron, and in 1895 was made vice-governor of the Congo Free State.
+For his services, Dhanis was awarded the noble title of baron, and in 1895 was made vice-governor of the Congo Free State.